Hill Professor in Cybersecurity and Director, Center for Information Assurance

 PhD, Computer Science, The University of Strathclyde, 1994

 In addition to Prof. Dasgupta's research and creative activities, he spearheads the University of Memphis' education, training, and outreach activities on Information Assurance.
 He is the founding Director of the Center for Information Assurance, which is a nationally designated Center for Academic Excellence in Information Assurance Education and Research.
-He developed the University of Memphis' Graduate Certificate Program in Information Assurance and has established research collaborations with Oak Ridge National Laboratory.
+He developed the University of Memphis' graduate certificate and undergraduate concentration programs in cybersecurity and has established a wide range of academic collaborations.